mookums/tardy/README.md

 exe.root_module.addImport(tardy);
 ```

-## tardy?
-tardy *(def: delaying or delayed beyond the right or expected time; late.)* is an asynchronous runtime written for Zig.
-Most of the code for this project originated in [zzz](https://github.com/mookums/zzz), a performance oriented networking framework.

-tardy natively supports Linux, Mac and Windows.
-You can also port tardy to any target by providing an implementation for the Async I/O.

 > [!IMPORTANT]
-> tardy is currently **alpha** software.
+> Tardy is currently **alpha** software.
 It's fast and it works but is still experimental!

-## Performance
-tardy is pretty quick. you can reference the [zzz](https://github.com/mookums/zzz) benchmarks as it uses tardy internally.

 ## Features
 - Modular Asynchronous Implementation
-    - Allows for passing in your own Async I/O implementation.
-    - Comes with:
     - `io_uring` for Linux (>= 5.1.0).
     - `epoll` for Linux (>= 2.5.45).
     - `busy_loop` for Linux, Mac and Windows.
 - Single and Multi-threaded Support
 - Callbacks on Async I/O events (through `runtime.[net/fs]`)
 - Green Threads (through `runtime.spawn`)

+## Ecosystem
+- [zzz](https://github.com/mookums/zzz): a framework for writing performant and reliable networked services.

+## Contribution
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tardy by you, shall be licensed as MPL2.0, without any additional terms or conditions.